callahanchris/callahanchris.github.io/source/_posts/2014-09-18-getting-started-with-rspec.markdown

 end
 ```

-The RSpec failure for the second test now read:
+The RSpec failure for the second test then read:

 ```bash
 Failures: